 Feed additives can only be put on the market and used for animal feed within the EU if they have been authorised for use.
 There are controls which outline additives which are authorised for use in animal feed.

-How to reduce the risk of E. coli O157 cross-contamination in your business.
+How to control and reduce the risk of E. coli O157 cross-contamination in your business.

 Guidance on labelling, contaminants and what to look out for when importing products which come from animals.

-Guidance on licensing, labelling, packaging, chemical safety when importing cereals.
+Guidance on licensing, labelling, packaging, chemical safety when importing cooking oils.